Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Simulation Study

 \subsubsection{Estimands}

-We are aiming to estimate the exposure effect, defined as the average distance between regression lines for the exposed and unexposed groups.
-This can be computed as $AD = c_0 - d_0 + 3(c_1 - d_1)$, based on the parameters used to simulate the data.
-Consequently, to estimate the $AD$, we require accurate estimates of $c_0$, $c_1$, $d_0$ and $d_1$.
+We aim to estimate the average distance between the regression lines of the exposed and unexposed groups (exposure effect).
+Based on the simulation parameters, this can be computed as $AD = c_0 - d_0 + 3(c_1 - d_1)$.
+Consequently, accurate estimates of $c_0$, $c_1$, $d_0$ and $d_1$ are required to estimate $AD$.